alphagov/government-service-design-manual/service-manual/the-team/transformation-partner.md

 The partner should be aligned to the [Government][governmentstrategy] and [Departmental][] Digital Strategies, and to the [Government Service Design Manual][designmanual], and to have an ability to sell these visions within the department.

+### Asking the difficult questions

+The partner needs to work with the department to build an atmosphere of healthy challenge, in which all ideas are open to question; those from the department, the partner, and anywhere else.
+The partner should seek to do the right thing rather than merely what is asked of them, and o work to achieve a consensus as to what this might be.
+This will need to be done with sensitivity, and a constructive approach from all parties.

 ## Evolutionary Architecture

 The partner should have a track record with taking an evidence based, evolutionary, domain driven approach to developing an architecture, based on a solid understanding of system's requirements and constraints.
 Architecture should be developed in a hands-on fashion in concert with the team's developers, with decisions based on discovery through code.